Top Importance of Bill Of Lading in 2025!!

 What Is The Functions of Bill Of Lading?

-This critical document serves a dual purpose:
+This critical document serves multiple purposes:

 Universality is another key feature of the bill of lading.
 Regardless of the chosen shipping method, this document must always accompany the goods being transported.

-Furthermore, to ensure the security and accuracy of the information, the bill of lading requires signatures from all relevant parties: the carrier, shipper, receiver, and their designated representatives.
+To ensure the security and accuracy of the information, the bill of lading requires signatures from all relevant parties: the carrier, shipper, receiver, and their designated representatives.
 These signatures collectively verify the details outlined in the document.

 Who Uses a Bill of Lading?